 used around the world were/are more numerous than the literary ones.

-system but was different (or so I have been led to believe), while we
+but was different (or so I have been led to believe), while we here in

-here in New Zealand were always Nemith users.
-The uptake of UEB and
+New Zealand were always Nemith users.
+The uptake of UEB and its simple

-its simple mathematical system has been hailed for improving the
+mathematical system has been hailed for improving the educational

-educational outcomes of young blind kids across Australasia.
-That's
+outcomes of young blind kids across Australasia.
+That's got to be

-got to be appreciated even by the Nemith fans.
-But it isn't reason
+appreciated even by the Nemith fans.
+But it isn't reason for tossing

-numerous braille codes as they worked in multiple languages.
-The more
+braille codes as they worked in multiple languages.
+The more they

-they could read the more successful they would be.
-One guy laughed at
+could read the more successful they would be.
+One guy laughed at the

 (His words paraphrased).
 I can't help but agree.